VerifyTests/Verify/docs/serializer-settings.md

 ```
 <sup><a href='/src/Verify/Serialization/SerializationSettings.cs#L163-L172' title='Snippet source file'>snippet source</a> | <a href='#snippet-defaultserialization' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-## Custom quotes handling

-[JsonTextWriter.QuoteChar](https://www.newtonsoft.com/json/help/html/P_Newtonsoft_Json_JsonTextWriter_QuoteChar.htm) is set to single quotes `'`.
-The reason for this is that it makes approval files cleaner and easier to read and visualize/understand differences.

-If a string being serialized contains single quotes `'`, and does not contain double quotes `"`, then JsonTextWriter.QuoteChar will be double quotes `"`.

 ## QuoteName is false